philipperemy/keract/README.md

 pip install keract
 ```

-*You have just found a way to get the activations (outputs) and gradients for each layer of your Keras model (LSTM, conv nets...).*
+*You have just found a way to get the activations (outputs) and gradients for each layer of your Tensorflow/Keras model (LSTM, conv nets...).*

 <p align="center">
   <img src="assets/intro.png">